Ketoprak Recipe (Indonesian Vermicelli Salad With Spicy Peanut Sauce)

 a plate of Ketoprak Jakarta, the vermicelli, beansprouts and tofu salad from Jakarta

-Cut the lontong into small squares/ pieces and arrange them on a plate.
-Put some rice vermicelli over the lontong.
-And add bean sprouts and tofu on top of it.
+Cut the lontong into small squares or pieces and arrange them on a plate.
+Sprinkle some rice vermicelli over the lontong, then add bean sprouts and tofu on top.

 • There are many types of vermicelli.
 Make sure you choose the one that is made with rice.
 The thin dried noodles should look cloudy white, not clear white or any other color.

-• Soak the vermicelli for at least three minutes but not more than five minutes.
-Because it may have a hard texture or go too soft.
-You can try and have a bite before you decide to drain it.
+• Soak the vermicelli for at least 3 minutes, but no more than 5 minutes.
+It may be hard or too soft.
+You can try having a bite before you decide to drain it.

 • Choose the extra-firm tofu.
-If you want to make your own tofu, you can check my tutorial post on how I make my tofu.
-You can even make Indonesian yellow tofu if you follow my tutorial.
+If you want to make your own tofu, check out my tutorial post on how I do it.
+If you follow my tutorial, you can even make Indonesian yellow tofu.

 A round plate of Ketoprak Jakarta with some crackers